 1. Stay in hostels

-Hostels are the epicentre of action for backpackers.
+Hostels are the epicenter of action for backpackers.
 They're very much designed with social interaction in mind.
-Let’s face it, when you’re sharing a room with a handful of other people it would be weirder if you didn’t get chatting.
+Let’s face it when you’re sharing a room with a handful of other people it would be weirder if you didn’t get chatting.
 Even if you’re staying in a private room or a nearby hotel, hostel bars are still the best places to make friends.
-Plonk yourself at the bar, grab a drink, wear your friendliest of smiles and start with a few simple hellos to your fellow travellers.
+Plonk yourself at the bar, grab a drink, wear your friendliest of smiles and start with a few simple hellos to you fellow travellers.